tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 </details>
 Term Frequency - Inverse Document Frequency, or TF-IDF for short, measures the relevance of a word in the document.
 It is calculated by combining the Term Frequency (TF) and the Inverse Document Frequency (IDF) to get a weighted value.

 Term frequency (TF) is the count of the word in a document of the corpus.
 Inverse document frequency (IDF) is the number of documents the word appears in throughout the corpus.
-For example if the word *Yoda* appears 500 times in my 10,000 word document then the TF is high.
-But if I have 10,000 documents and *Yoda* only appears in 10 of them, then there is low IDF.
-In this example, the TF-IDF is calculated as follows:

 An increase in TF will make the TF-IDF score go higher, because the more often a word is counted, it can be considered to be more relevant.
 An increase in IDF will make the TF-IDF score go lower, because the more often a word appears throughout all the documents, it is considered more common and irrevelant.

 The calculated value of TF-IDF is a number from 0 to 1.
 When the score approaches 0, the word is considered more common.
 When the score approaches 1, the word is consered more relevant.

+For example if the word *Yoda* appears 500 times in my 10,000 word document then the TF is high:  `500 / 10,000 = 0.05`.
+But if I have 10,000 documents and *Yoda* only appears in 10 of them, then there is low IDF: `LOG(10,000 / 10) = 3`  In this example, the TF-IDF is: `0.05 / 3 = 0.0167`.
+This is most certainly a number approaching 0, and would imply a relevant, or unique word - and we know that it is in this example, because *Yoda* appears frequently throughout my document, but not frequently throughout my set of documents.

 <details>